Register a death - when and how?

 Cost of registering a death

 There is no charge to register a death with Kingston Register Office.
-If you would like a copy of a death certificate please visit our ordering a copy of certifcate page.
+Certificates cost £11 each, and to preserve our stocks during the current emergency situation, we will be limiting the number of certificates issued for each registration to 2 copies.
+If you would like a copy of a death certificate after the death has been registered, this can be done at any time, please visit our ordering a copy of certifcate page.

 Banks, building societies and insurance companies will require copies of death certificates.